maciekbogdalski/gnmi-network-management/docs/urs/urs.md

 ### 2.2 Project Obectives
 The main objectives of the project are to develop a micro-service with two interfaces (northbound and southbound) for the efficient management of network devices and to support operational data retrieval with periodic updates. the service should be able to:
--Identify the gNMI/gRPC Java/Groovy implementation
+- Identify the gNMI/gRPC Java/Groovy implementation
--Define input and output APIs for the microservice based on Open-API -Implement the gNMI/gRPC client and wrap it into a microservice based on SpringBoot -Build a test gNMI server to validate the client
+- Define input and output APIs for the microservice based on Open-API
+- Implement the gNMI/gRPC client and wrap it into a microservice based on SpringBoot
+- Build a test gNMI server to validate the client
--Test the gNMI primitives using the test environment
+- Test the gNMI primitives using the test environment
 <a name="p3"></a>

 ## 3. Requirements